syazwan-nazri/AD-XPDC/Project Documents/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 - ✓ Admin can view paginated list of all users
 - ✓ Admin can search users by username or email
 - ✓ Admin can filter users by status and group
-- ✓ Admin can create new user accounts
+- ✓ Admin can create new user accounts with system-generated passwords
+- ✓ Admin can copy generated password or send it via email
 - ✓ Admin can edit user details except email
-- ✓ Admin can approve pending user registrations
 - ✓ Admin can deactivate/reactivate users
 - ✓ Admin can reassign users to different groups
 - ✓ Admin can create and configure user groups